Gous0786/medconnect/README.md

   ```

 ## Demo Video Link
-[Coming Soon] A short demo showcasing the MedConnect prototype in action.
+[Watch the Demo Video](https://youtu.be/5EY6k4h68Wk) - A short demo showcasing the MedConnect prototype in action.